Generative Transformer for Accurate and Reliable Salient Object Detection: Accurate and Reliable Salient Object Detection via Generative Transformer

 $t$ is the time step for Langevin sampling, $s_t$ is the step size, $\sigma^2$ is variance of the inherent labeling noise.
 As no extra network is involved in the ABP based framework, the final loss function contains only the task-related loss.

-\textbf{Generative model analysis:} As no inference model is included in GAN, the distribution of the latent variable $h$ within GAN is always standard normal distribution $\mathcal{N}(0,\mathbf{I})$, which is less informative.
-For the CVAE based model, it samples the latent variable from the designed posterior distribution during training, and the distribution gap between the designed posterior and the true distribution leads to the posterior collapse issue \cite{Lagging_Inference_Networks}, where the latent variable is independent of the input image, leading to less representative latent space.
-For the ABP based framework, although it samples from the true posterior distribution via Eq.~\eqref{langevin_dynamics}, the task related training is not changed, and our experimental experiences show that the deterministic performance is usually heavily influenced, especially for the conventional CNN backbone based frameworks (see Table \ref{tab:reliable_rgb_sod}).
+\textit{Analysis of the conventional latent variable models:} As no inference model is included in GAN~\cite{gan_raw}, the latent variable $z$ within GAN is always sampled from the standard normal distribution $\mathcal{N}(0,\mathbf{I})$, which is less informative.
+For the CVAE based model~\cite{cvae,VAE_Kingma}, it samples the latent variable $z$ from the designed posterior distribution during training, and the distribution gap between the designed posterior and the true distribution leads to the posterior collapse issue \cite{Lagging_Inference_Networks}, where the latent variable is independent of the input image, leading to less representative latent space.
+For the ABP~\cite{ABP} based framework, although it samples from the true posterior distribution via Eq.~\eqref{langevin_dynamics}, the task related training is not changed, and our experimental results show that the deterministic performance is usually heavily influenced, especially for the conventional CNN backbone based frameworks.